thanhgit/util4devops-docs/docs/tutorial-extras/idp-explore.md

 # IDP - Explore

-This page explore your structural organization such as
+This page helps you explore your system model like domains, groups, systems, tools

 - **Domains** of projects such as Payments, Core Banking, Card, ...
 - **Groups** is whom,